-Lancashire’s the kind of county where life’s all about getting outdoors, taking in the scenery however you love to best and then enjoying some peace and quiet over a hearty meal and a pint of real ale.
-It’s a place to rediscover the things you love doing in a place that makes them all the more delightful, and our Lancashire holiday cottages are perfect for those of you who love a good long walk.
+Lancashire is the kind of county where life’s all about getting outdoors, taking in the scenery however you love to best and then enjoying some peace and quiet over a hearty meal and a pint of real ale.
+It’s a place to rediscover the things you love doing in a place that makes them all the more delightful.

 The Forest of Bowland Area of Outstanding Natural Beauty couldn’t be more peaceful if it tried, and if you’re not sure where to start then we’d point you in the direction of Pendle Hill.
 Now it may be a bit of a climb, but the views are well worth it, and there’s an enchanting atmosphere to the area that’s lingered since its part in the famous 1612 Witch Trials.